Accelerynt-Security/AS-Block-GitHub-User/README.md

 ![BlockGitHubUser_Configure_VSCode_1](Images/BlockGitHubUser_Configure_VSCode_1.png)

 In the Extensions view, search for the following extensions and install them:
-    - **Azure Account**: This extension provides a single Azure login and subscription filtering experience for all other Azure extensions.
+* **Azure Account**: This extension provides a single Azure login and subscription filtering experience for all other Azure extensions.
 It makes Azure's Cloud Shell service available in VS Code's integrated terminal.
-    - **Azure Functions**: This extension helps in creating, testing, and deploying Azure Functions directly from VS Code.
-This includes the creation of new function apps within your Azure account.
+* **Azure Functions**: This extension helps in creating, testing, and deploying Azure Functions directly from VS Code.
+This includes the creation of new Function Apps within your Azure account.

 ![BlockGitHubUser_Configure_VSCode_2](Images/BlockGitHubUser_Configure_VSCode_2.png)